-Douglas Shire Council Current-year Financial Sustainability Statement For the year ended 30 June 2023 Measures of Financial Sustainability

-larget

-Actual - Council

-How the measure is calculated

-Council's performance at 30 June 2023 against key financial ratios and targets:

-4% between 0% and 10% 94% greater than 90% -36% not greater than 60% Net result (excluding capital items) divided by total operating revenue (excluding capital items) Capital expenditure on the replacement of assets (renewals) divided by depreciation expense.
-Total liabilities less current assets divided by total operating revenue (excluding capital items)

-Note 1 - Basis of Preparation

-Net financial liabilities ratio

-Asset sustainability ratio

-Operating surplus ratio

-Regulation 2012 and the Financial Management (Sustainability) Guideline 2013.
-The amounts used to calculate the three reported measures are prepared on The current year financial sustainability statement is a special purpose statement prepared in accordance with the requirements of the Local Government an accrual basis and are drawn from the Council's audited general purpose financial statements for the year ended 30 June 2023

-Certificate of Accuracy For the year ended 30 June 2023 This current-year financial sustainability statement has been prepared pursuant to Section 178 of the Local Government Regulation 2012 (the Regulation).

-In accordance with Section 212(5) of the Regulation we certify that this current-year financial sustainability statement has been accurately calculated.
+Douglas Shire Council Current-year Financiai Sustainability Statement For the year ended 30 June 2023 Measures of Financial Sustainability How the measure is calculated Actual - Target Council's performance at 30 June 2023 against key financial ratios and targets: and targets; Operating surplus ratio Net result (excluding capital items) 4% b divided by total operating revenue (excluding capital items) 4% between 0% and 10% Asset sustelnability ratio he Anewals) expense.
+94% greater than 90% Net financial liabilities ratio Total liabilities less current assets -36% n divided by total operating revenue (excluding capital items) -36% not greater Ihan 60% Nole 1 - Basis of Preparation The current year financial sustainability statement is a special purpose statement prepared in accordance with the requiremen Regulation 2012 and the Financial Management (Sustainability) Guideline 2013.
+The amounts used to calculate the three reporte an accrual basis and are drawn from the Council's audited general purpose financial statements for the year ended 30 June 2023.
+The current year financial sustainability statement is a special purpose statement prepared in accordance with the requirements of the Local Government Regulation 2012 and the Financial Management (Sustainability) Guideline 2013.
+The amounts used to calculate the three reported measures are prepared on a accrual basis and are drawn from the Council's audited general purpose financial statements for the year ended 30 June 2023. overnment repared on C For th Certificate of Accuracy For the year ended 30 June 2023 This current-year financial sustainability statement has been prepare In accordance with Section 212(5) of the Regulation we certify that the This current-year financial sustainability statement has been prepared pursuant to Section 178 of the Local Government Regulation 2012 (the Regulation).
+In accordance with Section 212(5) of the Regulation we certify that this current-year financial sustainability statement has been accurately catculated. lation).
+I. All Keyr Acting Chief Eyec Paul Hoye the Officer Date: / / / X

-Mayor Mayor Michael Keyr O, 10, 80.23

-Acting Chief Executive Officer Paul Hoye